-Here are the five products that help keep me on track when caring for my plants:
+Here are the five products that help keep me on track when caring for my houseplants:

 01 of 05

 I love the Planta App.
 It helps me keep track of all of my 70-plus plants.
-I have them categorized by room, which makes things a lot easier for me because I have like six different golden pothos, two Peace Lilies, and a whole lot of other repeats.
+I have them categorized by room, which makes things a lot easier for me because I have six different golden pothos, two peace lilies, and a whole lot of other repeats.

 How It Works

 It’s easy to add your plants to the app; just snap a photo of it, and the app will tell you what it is.
-Once you enter the plant you can see different care tips for it.
-Each morning, I get an alert that it’s time to water, fertilize, or clean certain plants.
+Once you submit the photo you can see different care tips for the plant.
+Each morning, I receive an alert that it’s time to water, fertilize, or clean certain plants.